The Mirror Has Two Faces

 The Mirror Has Two Faces is a 1996 American romantic comedy-drama film produced and directed by Barbra Streisand, who also stars.
 The screenplay by Richard LaGravenese is loosely based on the 1958 French film Le Miroir à deux faces written by French filmmakers André Cayatte and Gérard Oury.
 In addition to Streisand, the film's cast includes Jeff Bridges, Pierce Brosnan, George Segal, Mimi Rogers, Brenda Vaccaro, and Lauren Bacall.

 The plot follows a shy, middle-aged professor (Bridges) who pursues a platonic relationship with an unlucky-in-love colleague (Streisand).

-The film was released in the United States on November 15, 1996, and grossed $82 million.
+The film was released in the United States by TriStar Pictures (through Sony Pictures Releasing) on November 15, 1996, and grossed $82 million.
 Streisand, Marvin Hamlisch, Robert John "Mutt" Lange, and Bryan Adams composed the film's theme song "I Finally Found Someone", a duet performed by Streisand and Adams.

 Plot

 Rose Morgan, a middle-aged English literature professor at Columbia University, lives with her vain, overbearing, widowed mother, Hannah.
-While attending her sister Claire's third wedding (to Rose's former crush Alex), Rose tells her best friend Doris that although she is certain she will never get married, she also believes it might feel wonderful to have a partner who truly knows her.
+While attending her sister Claire's third wedding (to Rose's former crush Alex), Rose tells her best friend Doris that although she is certain she will never get married, she also believes it must feel wonderful to have a partner who truly knows her.

 Gregory Larkin is a Columbia math professor unable to connect with his students and who loses perspective when aroused by an attractive woman.
 Shortly after Gregory begins a talk about his new book, his ex-girlfriend Candace arrives.
 She flusters him so much that he has a panic attack and is unable to continue.
 While recovering, Gregory begs his friend Henry not to let him go home with Candace, but leaves with her the moment she offers.
 Back at Gregory's place, Candace leaves immediately after they have sex.
 She is still with her new boyfriend, but wanted to bolster her ego because he was cheating on her.

 Left in a state of frustration and rejection, Gregory places a personal ad that reads, "Columbia University professor (male) seeks woman interested in common goals and companionship.
 Must have Ph.D. and be over thirty-five.
 Physical appearance not important!"
 Claire secretly responds to the ad for Rose, and that night, after visiting one of Rose's classes, Gregory asks her out to dinner.
 They begin a relationship akin to dating, but without any physical intimacy beyond an occasional hug.

 Three months later, Gregory proposes.
 He emphasizes that their relationship will be built on common interests and mutual affection, not sex.
 However, he does agree to occasional sex, provided Rose gives him enough warning.
 Gregory and Rose marry in a courthouse ceremony.
 The relationship continues to grow and become more emotionally intimate, with hints of physical attraction.